CoursePark/NestHydrationJS/README.md

 SQL-ish Example
 ---------------

 While not limited to SQL, it is common to want to define an SQL query and then just get back objects.
-Here's how.

 In the following example you can see the same result but the definition of the object structure is contained in the column names of the tabular input.
-Nesting is achieved by using a underscore (_).
+Nesting is achieved by using a underscore (`_`).
 A *x to one* relation is defined by a single underscore and a *x to many* relation is defined by preceeding properties of the many object with a 2nd underscore.

-If a column alias ends in a triple underscore followed by either NUMBER or BOOLEAN then the values in those columns in the result data will be caste to the respective type unless the value is null.
+If a column alias ends in a triple underscore (`___`) followed by either `NUMBER` or `BOOLEAN` then the values in those columns in the result data will be caste to the respective type unless the value is null.
+Triple underscore with `ID` (`___ID`) can be used to specify a column that is a id propery of that level of object.
+If an id is not specified the default is for the first column in that object to be the id property.
+The id specifier can be used in combination with a type caste, so either `___ID___NUMBER`, or `___NUMBER___ID` would be valid appends to a column name.

-**Note:** that this means that almost always bottom level properties will be prefixed with a underscore, as this is actually a *x to many* relation from the variable returned from the next function.
-If
+**Note:** that this means that almost always base level properties will be prefixed with a underscore, as this is actually a *x to many* relation from the variable returned from the `nest` function.

 ```javascript
 var sql = ''